Education & Wellbeing

 Education is one of the foundation’s most important priorities.

-Yet many times I have failed to pay the school fees on time because most of the finances come from sponsors and charities who donate according to their pace and financial ability, which can sometimes mean fewer donations to keep everything going.
-Keep in mind that we do not receive any donations from the government.
+as most of the funding comes from sponsors and charities who donate according to their own ability and timing.
+This can sometimes result in fewer donations to keep everything running.
+We do not receive any government funding.

 Monitoring the Children's School Progress